hydroper-jet/lang/misc/design.md

 * *CharIndex* holds (*string*, *index*).
 * The zero constant implicitly converts to *CharIndex*.

-# J4X
+# Jet for XML

-J4X stands for Jet for XML and provides XML support.
+Jet for XML (J4X) provides XML support.
 It supports much of the legacy ECMAScript for XML standard, but in a different way.
 It supports property and query operators.

 J4X introduces the following syntax: